 Powder preparation and extracts:

-Freshly collected plant parts of both Ruellia tuberosa and Andrographis paniculata washed thrice, dried in a shady place and coarsely powdered and weight was noted ( Fig 2 - Fig 4).
+Freshly collected plant parts of both Ruellia tuberosaandAndrographis paniculatawashed thrice, dried in a shady place and coarsely powdered and weight was noted ( Fig 2 - Fig 4).
 Extraction was done using Soxhlet method, approximately 15g of the powdered plant material was introduced into the extraction chamber of the, using ethanol, methanol and chloroform as solvent.
-At the end of the extraction, the extracts Ruellia tuberosa and Andrographis paniculata were concentrated using rotary evaporator and concentrated extract was carefully stored for further analysis.
+At the end of the extraction, the extractsRuellia tuberosaandAndrographis paniculata were concentrated using rotary evaporator and concentrated extract was carefully stored for further analysis.